balderdashy/sails-docs/reference/waterline/models/destroy.md

 ### Notes
 > - If you want to confirm that one or more records exist before destroying them, you should first perform a `find()`.
-However, keep in mind it is generally a good idea to _try to do things_ rather than _checking first_, lest you end up in a [race condition](http://people.cs.umass.edu/~emery/classes/cmpsci377/f07/scribe/scribe8-1.pdf).
+However, keep in mind it is generally a good idea to _try to do things_ rather than _checking first_, lest you end up with a [race condition](http://people.cs.umass.edu/~emery/classes/cmpsci377/f07/scribe/scribe8-1.pdf).

 <docmeta name="methodType" value="instance">